xfrocks/bdApi/docs/api.markdown

  * `post`

 ### GET `/threads/:threadId/followers`
-List of a thread's followers
+List of a thread's followers.
+For privacy reason, only the current user will be included in the list (if the user follows the specified thread).
+The privacy change was put in place since forum-2014053001, earlier versions return all followers of the thread.

     {
         users: [
             {
                 user_id: (int),
-                username: (string)
+                username: (string),
+                follow: {
+                    alert: (boolean:true),
+                    email: (boolean),
+                }
             },
             ...
         ]